No, Sugar Land Animal Services does not service private traps for wildlife.

-Trapping should be a last resort for wildlife!
 Nature loves a vacuum.
 Removing the animal will just provide the opportunity for another to take its place.
+Many studies have proved that the majority of relocated animals do not survive.
+The best thing you can do for wildlife is to leave them alone.
 To solve the problem, the food source, shelter and water need to be removed or you will just get a replacement.